rohankanhaisingh/Performance-Log/README.md

 ----------------------------------

-## New in version 0.7.2:
+## New in version 0.8.1:
-	- Added a Discord Rich Presence feature to show your friends what you are doing on Performance Log.
+	- Added a new page to launch games.
+	- Redesigned the notifications.
+	- More Powershell scripts to handle serverside requests.

 ## Ideas in mind that might come into the project (I am working on this):
-	- Ability to launch games from the page.
 	- Ability to control and host a dedicated Minecraft Server.
 	- Ability to control and host a dedicated Web server.
 	- Fixing bugs (that will always be a feauture).